jpsm83/health/documentation/n8n/article_translation.md

 ## ABSOLUTELY FORBIDDEN

-- **Do NOT use invalid URL patterns - MUST use exact patterns: "articles", "artigos", "articulos", "artikel", "articoli"**
-- **Do NOT create custom URL patterns - use only the exact patterns listed above**
-- **Do NOT use category names as URL patterns - use the language-specific patterns**
-- **Do NOT translate URL patterns - use the exact mappings provided**
 - Do NOT change the core meaning or context of any content
 - Do NOT add any emojis, symbols, or special characters in any content
 - Do NOT make up false information
 - Do NOT create inappropriate cultural references
 - Do NOT output in any format other than the specified JSON
 - **Do NOT exceed character limits for ANY content - if exceeded, rewrite to follow the rules**
-- **Do NOT translate SEO or socialMedia content - REWRITE instead**
+- **Do NOT translate articleContext, SEO or socialMedia content - REWRITE instead**
+- **Do NOT exceed 200 characters for articleContext - article creation will fail if exceeded (critical hard limit)**
+- **Do NOT ignore the 200-character limit for articleContext - this is non-negotiable**
 - Do NOT create translations that are culturally insensitive
 - Do NOT change the JSON structure or field names
 - **Do NOT ignore character limits - every single property must comply**